A command-line refactoring tool for php5.

 If code was just about making computers do stuff naming wouldn't matter.
 Machines don't really care what you call something — but people do.
 Good names make code much easier to understand.
 Bad ones take precious minutes out of your working day while you pause to figure out if class: "Auth" is something to do with authentication or authorisation?
 Maybe it's both?

-Names often have to be changed, particularly in the early stages of a project.
-Concepts are refined as you learn about a new domain; vague ideas come into sharper focus.
+Names can be particularly volatile in the early stages of a project.
+Concepts are refined as you learn about the new domain.
+Vague ideas come into sharper focus.

 How to change them?
 Renaming a class requires an edit to every file which creates an instance.
 Renaming a file requires that each reference to the original path be updated.
-Although text editor functions "find in files" and "find replace" do help, it can still be a chore to hunt them all down manually.
-It gets even harder if a core library is used by many client apps and affected files are spread across several different projects.
-If it's open source code, there could be a large user base to consider.
+It gets even harder if a core library is used by many client apps and affected files are spread across several different projects, possibly on a range of different machines.
+If it's open source code there could be a large user base to consider.
 One small change can start a whole avalanche of trouble.

 This is the kind of problem which Rephactor is intended to solve.
-An automated tool can provide an easy way to make changes which impact multiple files.
+An automated tool can provide an easy way to make changes which impact multiple codebases.

 The Rephactor user guide, including installation instructions, can be found here.